 WHAT ARE FIT AND DEVELOP THEORIES?

-Individuals endorsing the fit theory believe that passion can be achieved when there is a fit between the individual and the line of work.
+People endorsing fit theory believe that passion can be achieved when there is a fit between the individual and the line of work.
 This theory is reflected in the popular phrase of “follow your passion.”
-Passion in this phrase refers to a line of work which individuals consider a perfect fit.
+Passion in this phrase refers to a line of work which people consider a perfect fit.
 Both the fit theory and the follow your passion notion are based on the assumption that individuals have a general understanding of what their interests and strengths are, and they know what kind of work would be a good match.

 However, not everyone has a good grasp of what type of work is a perfect fit.
 Furthermore, in a tight job market, most individuals don’t have the luxury of choosing their preferred vocations.
-Consistent with these situations, some individuals adopt the develop theory, which suggests that instead of feeling passion at the beginning, individuals can develop or cultivate passion as they gain mastery and expertise in any line of work.
+Consistent with these situations, some people adopt the develop theory, which suggests that instead of feeling passion at the beginning, people can develop or cultivate passion as they gain mastery and expertise in any line of work.

 VOCATIONAL EXPECTATIONS, CHOICES, AND OUTCOMES